 A Take-Home Message

 Quotes represent excellent tools for expressing many key aspects of counseling.
-Of course, not all quotes accessible on the internet are accurate, but the inquisitive reader may easily find many that are beautiful, inspiring and truthful—more than 60 of which are displayed in this article.
+Of course, not all quotes accessible on the internet are accurate, but the inquisitive reader may easily find many that are beautiful, inspiring, and truthful.

-The quotes included herein reflect numerous qualities that are integral to wellbeing and happiness, such as resilience, compassion, optimism, gratitude, curiosity, acceptance, creativity, and courage—among others.
+The quotes included here reflect numerous qualities that are integral to wellbeing and happiness, such as resilience, compassion, optimism, gratitude, curiosity, acceptance, creativity, and courage.

-Although the use of others’ words should never replace free-thinking, using them wisely may enhance the counselor’s objective to inspire and motivate.
+Although the use of others’ words should never replace free thinking, using them wisely may enhance the counselor’s objective to inspire and motivate.
 So, don’t be afraid to draw from the wise and insightful words of others in a way that enriches yourself and your relationships, as, in the words of Leo Buscaglia (aka ‘Dr. Love’), “Our only salvation is in knowledge, in learning.”
-(BQ).

-If you enjoyed reading these quotes as much as I enjoyed capturing them here, skip through to our related article with inspirational Coaching Quotes.
+If you enjoyed reading these quotes as much as we enjoyed capturing them, check out our related article with inspirational Coaching Quotes.